Skip to content

 Target Audience

-• Utility Executives & System Operators: Understand how Thames Water is balancing supply self-sufficiency, capital delivery, digital control, and climate resilience across the whole water system.
+• Utility Executives & System Operators: Understand how capital delivery, supply security, wastewater compliance, and digital control interact across the system.

 Report Deliverables

-• Climate Infrastructure Strategy: Examination of resilience, asset stress, and infrastructure adaptation pathways under long-term pressure.
+• Climate Infrastructure Strategy: Examines drought, flooding, wastewater pressure, asset stress, and adaptation pathways.

 The Five Strategic Pillars